haezh/Backend101/SETUP.md

 ## Install Python

-1. go to https://www.python.org/downloads/ and install python 3
+1. Go to https://www.python.org/downloads/ and install python 3
-2. verify your python install by using  `python --version` or `python3 --version` from your shell.
+2. Verify your python install by using  `python --version` or `python3 --version` from your shell.

 ## Install databases
 Usually you will need to set up databases to develop your backend projects.
 Python comes with a lightweight database called SQLite which is good enough for our 101 demo, so you won’t need to set up a database for now.